First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: FPT distribution

-Here, we solve Eq.~(\ref{eq:tdfpgt}) by using the method of images~\cite{Redner01}, and derive the first passage time distribution for diffusion in one-dimensional semi-infinite domain with an absorbing boundary.
+Here, we solve Eq.~(\ref{eq:tdfpgt}) by using the method of images~\cite{Redner01}, and derive the FPT distribution for diffusion in a one-dimensional semi-infinite domain with an absorbing boundary.
 We have the initial condition,

 where $ 0 < x_{0} $.
 In addition, we have the absorbing boundary condition,

 We also have the natural boundary condition,

 By solving Eq.~(\ref{eq:tdfpgt}) under these initial and boundary conditions, we have the propagator \begin{widetext}